-Couchbase, Inc. and its subsidiaries (collectively “Couchbase”) is committed to upholding the highest standards of business conduct and ethics, and conducting all activities in accordance with applicable laws as well as our most fundamental shared values.
-Couchbase expect its partners, vendors, suppliers and their respective employees (collectively, “Suppliers” or “you”) to maintain these values.
-This Code of Conduct (the “Code”) describes the policies and standard by which Couchbase conducts business.
+Couchbase, Inc. and its subsidiaries (collectively “Couchbase”) are committed to upholding the highest standards of business conduct and ethics and conducting all activities in accordance with applicable laws as well as our most fundamental shared values.
+Couchbase expects its partners, contractors, vendors, suppliers, agents and other intermediaries, and their respective employees and affiliates, (collectively, “Suppliers” or “you”) to maintain these values.
+This Code of Conduct (the “Code”) describes the policies and standards by which Couchbase requires its Suppliers to conduct business.

 This Code is not intended to cover every possible situation that may give rise to an ethical or legal concern, but is intended to promote: